gh-tomhinds/ConfirmDataEntry/README.md

 ### tweakPrefs

 This file first resets preferences to their default, then sets several preferences to values that help speed data entry.
+These changes are saved in a new preference file.

 ### createCategories

+This file creates a set of categories for use with new tasks and expenses.

 ### createCustomFields

+This file create one of each type of client custom fields.
+* Create_CustomFields - opens the Custom fields dialog box and calls CreateOne for each type of custom field; then calls FillList
+* CreateOne - Creates a specific custom field
+* FillList - Fills the List type custom field with values

 ### createClient.Create_Client